Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Insurance.
 A small handful of exchanges now operate insurance schemes.
 These can range from insuring user deposits held in cold storage to reimbursing customers if a hack occurs.

 • Earn yield.
 Many exchanges now let you earn yield on your Ripple.
-This is achieved by lending your XRP so carries its own set of risks.
+Exchanges do this by lending your XRP so it carries its own risks.
 Do your research before deciding if it's the right option for you.

 Cons